 - If you like gardens, Isola Madre has a beautiful villa and exotic plants

 Days 3-4: Lake Como

 If you want a relaxing vacation, the lakes of Como are perfect.
 Hopefully you have time to visit both the sights of Lake Maggiore and the towns of Lake Como.
-Even though they are both part of the Italian Lakes region, they’re quite different and both worth a trip!Read more: 5 Reasons to Visit Lake Como Now
+Even though they are both part of the Italian Lakes region, they’re quite different and both worth a trip!Read more: Where to Stay in Lake Como

 Things to do in Lake Como

 - Relax with an apertivo in Varenna’s tiny harbor.
 Don’t forget to wander its narrow lanes until you find its castle, Piazza San Giorgio and church.

 - Try the local specialties: lavarello, a white lake fish and missoltino, pasta with salted fish

 - Shop the boutiques in classy Bellagio, a substantial island town with busy streets stuffed full of restaurants and stores

 If you’re tight on time you can explore the highlights of Lake Como on a day trip from Milan.
 I would definitely recommend staying overnight though, to properly soak in the charm and avoid the tourist hoards who swarm the towns during the day.